 Away from the cities, much of the nightlight observed by Suomi NPP is wildfire.
 In other places, fishing boats, gas flares, lightning, oil drilling, or mining operations can show up as points of light.
 The number of rural lights is also a function of composite imaging.
 Fires and other lighting could have been detected on any one day and integrated into the composite picture even though they were temporary.
 That seems to be the case in the Northern Territory, Western Australia and the northwest corner of South Australia, where many lights appear in this map.
 Different areas burned with wildfire at different times that the satellite passed over, giving the impression (in the composite view) that the entire area was lit up at once.
 See City Lights of Australia, or Not for a more detailed explanation.

 A click anywhere inside the penumbral area of the eclipse will display a tooltip with the local circumstances.
 At the same time the (ant-)umbral shadow outline will be displayed at the local maximum eclipse if the click is inside the path, i.e. inside the area swept by the (ant-)umbral shadow.
 When hovering the cursor over the various contact events the position of the shadow outline will be recomputed at the current contact time.

 - Eclipse type & Duration - The type and duration of the eclipse as seen at your location (taking into account that the Sun may not be above the horizon until the eclipse is in progress, etc.).
 The corrected duration taking into account the lunar limb profile is displayed only inside the path of totality.
 Displays "???" if the eclipse is underway at sunrise or sunset,

-- Umbral/Antumbral depth - The percentage of the way from the edge of the eclipse to the centre line that this location is at,
+- Umbral/Antumbral depth - The percentage of the way from the closest edge of the eclipse path to the centre line that this location is at,

 - Path Width - The width of the total or annular path in kilometers,